 If your curiosity in the area has been piqued for any reason at all, we're sure you'll enjoy this carefully prepared compilation of must-visit Chichibu places of interest!

-Chichibu - a land surrounded by rivers, mountains, and lush nature
+- Chichibu, Japan: A land surrounded by rivers, mountains, and lush nature

 All year round, the rich natural environment presents a different scene to onlookers depending on the season - sakura, or cherry blossoms in spring, river activities in summer, red leaves in autumn, and icicles formed from mountain runoff in winter.